Akuli/jou/README.md

     - `llvm@18`
     - `llvm@19`
     - `llvm@20`
+2. Install Python if you don't have it already.
+    Any reasonably new version will work.
-2. Download and compile Jou.
+3. Download and compile Jou.
     ```
     $ git clone https://github.com/Akuli/jou
     $ cd jou
     $ make
     ```
-3. Run the hello world program to make sure that Jou works:
+4. Run the hello world program to make sure that Jou works:
     ```
     $ ./jou examples/hello.jou
     Hello World
     ```
     You can now run other Jou programs in the same way.
-4. (Optional) If you want to run Jou programs with simply `jou filename` instead of something like `./jou filename` or `/full/path/to/jou filename`, you can add the `jou` directory to your PATH.
+5. (Optional) If you want to run Jou programs with simply `jou filename` instead of something like `./jou filename` or `/full/path/to/jou filename`, you can add the `jou` directory to your PATH.
     To do so, edit `~/.bashrc` (or whatever other file you have instead, e.g. `~/.zshrc`):